MichaelSasser/pdfcrack-ng/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Code and documentation are originally written by Henning Norén and extended by Andreas Meier and Michael Kuhn Henning Norén used parts in pdfcrack.c and md5.c by derived/copied/inspired from xpdf and poppler. xpdfand poppler are copyright 1995-2006 Glyph & Cog, LLC.
+Code and documentation are originally written by Henning Norén and extended by Andreas Meier and Michael Kuhn.
+Henning Norén used parts in pdfcrack.c and md5.c by derived/copied/inspired from xpdf and poppler. xpdfand poppler are copyright 1995-2006 Glyph & Cog, LLC.
 The PDF data structures, operators, and specification are copyright 1985-2006 Adobe Systems Inc.